A Shadow of the Past: Elves

-Hawley differentiated costumes for the Wood Elves like Arondir, who she saw as reflecting grass, hills, and trees, from those for the High Elves who reflect light, gold, and water.
+Hawley differentiated costumes for Wood Elves like Arondir, who she saw as reflecting grass, hills, and trees, from those for High Elves who reflect light, gold, and water.
 Arondir wears a wooden breastplate with a large face carved into it, inspired by an illustration of Elves by Alan Lee.
 The carved face is based on the Green Man architectural motif, but in the series it is meant to represent the face of an Ent.
 The art of William Morris was another inspiration for the armor.
-Elvish weapons were also differentiated between those of the High Elves, who are master metalworkers, and the Wood Elves.
-Arondir's swords were designed to look like a tree grew around the blade and that branch was harvested without harming the tree, with the blade and wooden hilt then being refined together.
-Hawley felt, based on Tolkien's description of Elvish armor, that Galadriel and her companions at the start of the episode would likely be wearing chainmail.
-The design team generally avoided chainmail because of the difficulties of creating a large amount of it on a television schedule, but Hawley took the opportunity to do so for this sequence due to Galadriel being part of a small company.
-It took six months to create the chainmail for all members of the company, taking inspiration from depictions of Arthurian knights and a specific Pre-Raphaelite sculpture of a knight in armor.
+Elvish weapons were also differentiated between High Elves, who are master metalworkers, and Wood Elves.
+Arondir's swords were designed to look like a tree grew around the blade and that branch was harvested without harming the tree, with the blade and wooden hilt refined together.

+Based on Tolkien's descriptions, Hawley felt Galadriel and her company should be wearing chainmail.
+The design team generally avoided chainmail because of the difficulties of creating a large amount of it on a television schedule, but Hawley took the opportunity to do so for the small group in the opening sequence.
+It took six months to create the chainmail for all of them, taking inspiration from depictions of Arthurian knights and a specific Pre-Raphaelite sculpture of a knight in armor.
 After the chainmail was completed, some links were removed to make it appear more like lace.
 Because Tolkien described Elvish heroes in The Silmarillion as being "covered in the dust of diamonds" and reflecting surrounding snow and ice, Hawley added hundreds of rhinestones to the armor so it could reflect light.
 Damage was added to show that the company had been wearing the armor for centuries.
-Galadriel's dagger, inherited from Finrod, has a stiletto blade design that represents a shaft of light.
-The hilt is decorated with depictions of the Two Trees of Valinor.
-It was created using 3D printers and the superalloy Inconel.
+Finrod's dagger was 3D printed using the superalloy Inconel.
+It has a stiletto blade design, representing a shaft of light, and the hilt is decorated with the Two Trees of Valinor.